wildblossom/Human-Activity-Recognition-Using-Smartphones-Data-Set/codebook.md

 * train/X_train.txt - Which contains the training dataset.
 * train/y_train.txt - Which contains the training dataset labels, used to identify the activity performed for each window sample.
 Labels are linked to data in activity_labels.txt.

-## Data processing, tidying, and sumarising
+## Data processing, tidying, and summarizing
 The [run_analysis.R](run_analysis.R) script downloads the HAR dataset, tidies it, performs various required data manipulations, and summaries it.
 The script flow is as follows:

 1. Load required libraries (i.e. dplyr)